motanelson/kernel.image/README.md

 kernel linux

+Attention, version 6 this project can only be used for educational and non-commercial purposes; it cannot be sold.
+It is only for young people to learn how Linux works.
+The vmlinuz and initrd.img files are part of an operating system and must be compiled from scratch to be distributed commercially.

 Linux Kernel 2.x – Overview and Advantages
 The Linux Kernel 2.x series, released between 1996 and 2011, represents one of the most important eras in the history of Linux.
 During this long-lived branch, Linux evolved from a simple Unix-like kernel into a mature, stable, and highly scalable operating system core, suitable for desktops, servers, and embedded systems.